dart-lang/language/working/extension_structs/overview.md

 "debugToString" on the `i`th field if that field is (dynamically) a struct, and otherwise the result of calling "toString".

+**COMMENTARY(leafp):** *This needs a bit of work.
+If we keep the dynamic check for "struct-ness", then we need do deal with the case that the user defines a debutToString thing with the wrong type*.

+**COMMENTARY(leafp):** *If we keep this, we may wish to specify that compilers may choose to make it a link time error to have an invocation of debugToString in the program outside of asserts, and other debutToString methods*.

 #### copyWith

 If no copyWith method is defined in or inherited by the struct, then a copyWith